rpajanssen/api-test-examples/jax-rs-spring-cloud-contract/README.md

 # Cons

 * when mocking, you have to define ALL mocking behavior required for ALL the scenarios the contracts describe for all generated tests up front in the base test classes
-* different REST API behavior (like compressing the returned result) for different APIs require different base test class implementations (see jax-rs-spring-cloud-contract equivalent example project)
+* different REST API behavior (like compressing the returned result) for different APIs require different base test class implementations
 * only one test mode supported per project (maven plugin configuration)
-* compatibility issues with rest-assured
-* versioning issues with dependencies in the Spring BOM
-* a buy-in into Spring
+* a little buy-in into Spring - just one or two Spring Cloud libraries
 * might not be using the same application container as in prod

 # Useful links